marcinkuzminski/rhodecode/docs/setup.rst

 - This command runs the rhodecode server the app should be available at the 127.0.0.1:5000.
-This ip and port is configurable via the production.ini file  created in previos step
+This ip and port is configurable via the production.ini file  created in previous step
 - Use admin account you created to login.
 - Default permissions on each repository is read, and owner is admin.
-So remember to update these.
+So remember to update these if needed.

-- All needed configs are inside rhodecode sources ie. celeryconfig.py, development.ini, production.ini You can configure the email, ports, loggers, workers from there.

 Setting up Whoosh
 -----------------